Working From Home – Your Cloud Hosted Office

 In addition, the sort of internal meetings, or the simple act of going to the next door office to ask something, are easily done by inviting people to a Zoom audio/video meeting (people can join by computer, phone, tablet etc), or a quick Skype call.

 In our experience, having worked this way for years with clients all over the world it actually increases productivity.
-Not even Geoff Boycott could concentrate for eight hours in a row, so if working from home encourages people to “do their eight hours” in smaller chunks throughout the day, you’ll find the quality of their work and their attention to detail improves too.
+No one can concentrate for eight hours in a row, so if working from home encourages people to “do their eight hours” in smaller chunks throughout the day, you’ll find the quality of their work and their attention to detail improves too.

 Invoicing and Getting Paid